Substance Use Prevention Coalitions

-In counties and communities across Tennessee, anti-drug coalitions are working to reduce dependence on harmful and potentially lethal substances such as prescription drugs, alcohol, and tobacco.
-These local efforts, funded by the State of Tennessee since 2008, help get the word out about the dangers and consequences of substance use.
+In counties and communities across Tennessee, substance use prevention coalitions are working to reduce dependence on harmful and potentially lethal substances such as prescription drugs, alcohol, and tobacco.
+These local efforts, funded by the state of Tennessee since 2008, help get the word out about the dangers and consequences of substance use.
+Download our onepager to learn more about our coalitions or click on the image on the right.

 Eight Ways Coalitions Benefit Tennessee Communities: